| A child waves a national flag as Libya's leaders declare the 'liberation of Libya' [EPA]

 October 20: NTC fighters capture Sirte, Gaddafi's hometown, ending a two-month siege and extinguishing the last significant hold out of troops loyal to the deposed leader.

 Abdul Hakim Belhaj, the NTC military chief, confirms that Muammar Gaddafi has died of his wounds after being captured near Sirte.

-October 23: Mustafa Abdel Jalil, the leader of the NTC has declares the liberation of Libya eight-months after the uprising against Muammar Gaddafi's 42-year rule began.
+October 23: Mustafa Abdel Jalil, the leader of the NTC, has declared the liberation of Libya eight months after the uprising against Muammar Gaddafi's 42-year rule began.
 Jalil kneeled in prayer after taking the stand in a celebration in Benghazi and promised to uphold Islamic law.
 "We as a Muslim nation have taken Islamic sharia as the source of legislation, therefore any law that contradicts the principles of Islam is legally nullified," Jalil told the crowd.

 October 24: The bodies of Muammar Gaddafi, his son Mutassim, and a former aide were moved from a commercial freezer in a warehouse area of Misrata where they had been put on display, in anticipation of burial planned for Tuesday.

 The NTC also ordered an investigation into the death of Gaddafi after international pressure to examine the circumstances surrounding his death.
 "In response to international calls, we have started to put in place a commission tasked with investigating the circumstances of Muammar Gaddafi's death in the clash with his circle as he was being captured," Jalil, the head of the NTC, said in Bengazi.

 October 25: Libya's National Transitional Council buried Muammar Gaddafi, his son Mutassim, and a former aide at a secret location in the desert at dawn, sources told Al Jazeera.